Masala Gur Recipe

 • Now transfer this mixture into the prepared plate and spread evenly.
 Be quick while doing this step as the jaggery will start to set and make the process of spreading difficult.

-• Let the jaggery set for 2-3 hours.
-Break it into rough pieces and store it in a clean air-tight container for up to a month.
+• Let the masala gur set for 2-3 hours.
+Break it into rough pieces and store it in a clean, air-tight container.
+Mewa Gud will stay good for a month when stored in an airtight container at room temperature.
+Keep it away from direct sunlight.

 Video